ICGC-TCGA-PanCancer/store-and-forward-workflow/README.md

 The workflow uses the Collaboratory CLI to upload to the backend storage https://github.com/CancerCollaboratory/cli

-We store a store_and_forward.tar file in a locked down repo in Amazon to allow access to a pem file for github for moving JSON files, and to store the JKS file used by the collaboratory CLI tool.
+##### Secured Dependencies
+We store a tar file in S3://oicr.private.images that contains the following files:
+`a) github.pem (A ssh key for commiting to github in an automated fashion)
+b) client.jks (A keystore used by the Collaboratory CLI tool)
+c) s3cfg (An s3cmd config file used to aggregate Collaboratory log files.)
+d) token (A text file containing an auth token for the Collaboratory tool.)`

 Get these from the S3 bucket: